Modification of Catch Limits for Gulf of Mexico Red Snapper

 - increase the Private Angling ACL from 4,354,042 lb* to 4,611,326 lb and increase the Private Angling ACT from 3,483,234 lb* to 3,689,061 lb.

 *Starred values are from a framework action and final rule that increase red snapper catch limits effective January 1, 2023.
-The catch limits proposed in this rule would be in addition to those increases.
+The catch limits in this rule are in addition to those increases.